livingbio/typed-ffmpeg/README.md

 ![typed-ffmpeg](https://raw.githubusercontent.com/livingbio/typed-ffmpeg/main/docs/media/typed.png)

-- **No Dependency:**
-  typed-ffmpeg is a pure Python package only build on python std library.
-Relying solely on the Python standard library for a package ensures portability, as it doesn't require additional dependencies for installation.
-It also minimizes maintenance overhead and security risks while providing stable functionality.

 - [**Serialization:**](https://livingbio.github.io/typed-ffmpeg/usage/serialize/)
   typed-ffmpeg offers the capability to serialize and deserialize filter graphs to JSON format, enabling you to save the filter graph to a file and reload it for future use.